wreiner/wrci/README.md

 PIPELINE(helper_image="debian:bookworm-slim", start_command="sleep infinity", name="compile-verify")
 ```

+The first pipeline must have a `helper_image` defined.
+A docker container based on this image will be started.

+Every nested pipeline can omit a helper image.
+If this parameter is omitted for a nested pipeline, the steps will be run inside the parents container.

+Every pipeline must define a `name` throught this parameter.

+The parameter `start_command` is completely optional.

-Every pipeline must be closed with the `END` keyword.
+Every pipeline block must be closed with the `END` keyword.

 ### Pipeline Variables